-Everest Base Camp Trek 24 days, a perfect Jiri to Everest base camp trek follows Edmund Hillary and Tenzing Norgay Sherpa footsteps.
-A good classical trek route to EBC if you have long time in Nepal.
-The trek is more scenic and beautiful than Lukla to Everest Base Camp.
-This is a quite good trek if you are in a good health and physically fit.
-Jiri is the starting point of classic Everest Base Camp trek.
+24-day Jiri Everest Base Camp Trek is a perfect trekking to Everest base camp from Jiri and EBC hiking is suitable for long time hikers.
+The classic Everest Base Camp Trek follows the footsteps of Edmund Hillary and Tenzing Norgay Sherpa.
+Jiri to EBC trek is more scenic and beautiful than Lukla Everest Base Camp trek.
+It is a quite good trek if you are physically fit with sound health.
+Jiri is the starting point of this classic Everest Base Camp trek.
 You can reach to Jiri by bus and car drive from Kathmandu.
-This is a less crowded trail, full of wonderful nature and culture.
-Also the best ways to avoid a risky flight to Lukla from Kathmandu and helpful to acclimatize your body.
-Please email us at [email protected] and call or leave message on WhatsApp at +977 9851023742 to book and customize 24 days Jiri Everest Base Camp Trek Itinerary, cost and fixed departure dates 2023/2024.
+The trail is less crowded and full of wonderful nature and culture.
+It is a good way to avoid a risky flight between Kathmandu and Lukla and helpful to acclimatize your body before reaching to Everest base camp height.
+Please email us at [email protected] and call or leave message on WhatsApp at +977 9851023742 for more Jiri Everest Base Camp Trek information.
+We offer a cheap basic, budget and standard Everest Base Camp Trek cost from $1080-$ 2550 with fixed departure dates of 2023/2024.

 Trek Name: Jiri Everest Base Camp Trek

 Trek Duration: 24 days